Yury-H/github-tutorial/README.md

 # github-tutorial

-This Repository made for training and working with version control systems
+This Repository was made for training and working with version control systems